Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 - Electromagnetic waves, such as light, consist of oscillating electric and magnetic fields that carry energy through space and interact with matter via processes like absorption and reflection, transferring energy in the process.

-This classical view presents energy as continuously distributed and transferred through fields, shaping the behaviour of matter in everyday phenomena.
+This classical view presents energy as continuously distributed and transferred through fields, shaping the behaviour of matter.
 However, energy itself is not a physical substance but a property of systems that can be transferred or converted from one form to another.
 The interplay between matter and energy is evident across all scales, from the microscopic interactions of atoms to the vast structures of the universe.

-While the classical perspective treats matter and energy as distinct entities, Einstein’s equation, E=mc^2, later revealed their interchangeability under certain conditions, offering a more nuanced understanding of their relationship.
+While the classical perspective treats matter and energy as distinct entities, Einstein’s equation, E=mc^2, reveals their interchangeability under certain conditions, offering a more nuanced understanding of this relationship.

 Electromagnetic force

-In classical physics, the electromagnetic force manifests itself through electric and magnetic fields, which vary continuously and predictably.
-The strength of these fields depends on the amount of charge, the distance from a charged particle, and the momentum of moving charges.
-These fields make the force measurable, enabling the calculation of interactions between charges.
-This understanding underpins a wide range of phenomena, from light as electromagnetic waves to electric circuits and magnetic interactions.
+In classical physics, electromagnetic force is evident through electric and magnetic fields, which vary continuously and predictably.
+The strength of these fields depends on the amount of charge, the distance between charged particles, and the momentum of moving charges.
+Fields make the force measurable, enabling the calculation of interactions between charges.
+This understanding underpins a range of phenomena, from light as electromagnetic waves to electric circuits and magnetic interactions.

 James Clerk Maxwell (1831–1879) unified the behaviour of electric and magnetic fields through a set of four equations, known as Maxwell’s equations.
 These equations describe how fields interact with charges, currents, and each other, summarised as: